With this knowledge, I love you more for being the person you are now.

 You have the will of fight but most of all, when I consider the events, it brings me to a place that I think is ultimately enriching – for you, for me and for everyone you know – by the very nature of things as they are.

 You make me consider the crux of human suffering.
 In essence, I have always felt that the past is a subjective reality from which we can learn – what spirits bring us to hell, what lurks in hell, and what brings us back again.

 I felt the need to write this as I didn’t want to approach this thoughtlessly, and least of all selfishly.
 Yet, when it comes to these things, where our minds and hearts and souls are pulled up and out into the stratosphere and deep into the dark, I have to align it with a direction that somehow befalls a path of triumph.
 This includes a devastatingly huge array of emotions and inner conflicts, ranging from loss to surrender to mastery.

 All is suffering.
 But all is also benevolent and vulnerable.
 And if all of life is this chaos, I have never felt such admiration for anyone.

-My mother told me earlier this year, briefly, in the middle of some twisted conversation, of something terrible that occurred in Ipoh when we she was a young girl.
+My mother told me earlier this year, briefly, in the middle of some twisted conversation, of something terrible that occurred in Ipoh when she was a young girl.
 It took me by surprise but then again, not really when I think about how she treated me, on top of other circumstances.
 It’s almost as if she’s been stuck in this underground stage for years, for all her life.
 She goes from delusionally happy to angry in a matter of seconds.
 I think she has a lot of unresolved emotional issues about this.
 It’s hard to be certain though.
 We have been getting along much better.